 The song Völuspá by Duivelspack has a beautiful melody and rhythm that relies on traditional instruments and that seems to ambiantly capture the mood of the subject.
 Interestingly, the band commented that the album this song is a part of was a project whereby they worked for two years with scientists to reconstruct the traditional music of the Germanic peoples from 0 to 500 AD.10

 This song has just been added to our Traditional and Folk Music Related to the Sun library, and can be listened to below:

 “The Poetic Edda.”
 The Poetic Edda Index.
 Accessed September 07, 2017. http://www.sacred-texts.com/neu/poe/.

 “Völuspá.”
 Völuspá – Wikiheimild.
 Accessed September 07, 2017.
 “Völuspá.”
 Völuspá – Wikiheimild.
 Accessed September 07, 2017. https://is.wikisource.org/wiki/V%C3%B6lusp%C3%A1, line 19.

 “Poetic Edda/Völuspá.”
 Poetic Edda/Völuspá – Wikisource, the free online library.
 Accessed September 07, 2017. https://en.wikisource.org/wiki/Poetic_Edda/V%C3%B6lusp%C3%A1, line 19.

 A simplified translation offered by user “Tony S” on the Youtube video of this song.

-Belsebuub and Angela Pritchard, The Path of the Spiritual Sun: A Guide to the Solstices and Equinoxes (Mystical Life Publications, revised second edition, July 2017), The Marriage of Heaven and Earth, and the Tree of Life, 210.
+Belsebuub and Lara Atwood, The Path of the Spiritual Sun: A Guide to the Solstices and Equinoxes (Mystical Life Publications, revised second edition, July 2017), The Marriage of Heaven and Earth, and the Tree of Life, 210.

 More information about Odin’s self-sacrifice can be found in the following article: